1core2life/spark-game-recommendation-engine/README.md

 . /data/game_average_data.csv
 . form : appid , playtime

-- User playtime data with rating : converting playtime to rating . /data/game_average_data.csv
+- User playtime data with rating : Converting playtime to rating . /data/game_average_data.csv
 . form : appid , playtime

-### 2. Dataset preprocessing
+### 2. Dataset Preprocessing

-- user's rating is defined by playtime
+- User's rating is defined by playtime
+- We're going to look at this data with a proportional representation
+- More playtime, more be prefered

 > ★☆☆☆☆(1) = 0 < playtime < average/4
 > ★★☆☆☆(2) = average/4 <= playtime < average*3/4